 rhubarb raspberry rye crumble

-I love how the rhubarb plant emerges out of nowhere, uncurling from the ground into huge umbrella-like leaves and vibrant stalks that are a welcome sight in a garden when it is in the in-between season stage.
+I love how the rhubarb plant emerges out of nowhere, uncurling from the ground into huge umbrella-like leaves and vibrant stalks that are a welcome sight in a garden in the in-between season stage.

-Rhubarb is mostly harvested in spring and early summer.
-The stalks are crisp and tastier earlier on; as the season progresses stalks become woody and tough.
+• Rhubarb is mostly harvested in spring and early summer.
+The stalks are crisp and tastier earlier in the season, but as the season progresses, they become woody and tough.

-To harvest, tug each stalk downwards with a gentle twist at the base of the stalk rather than cutting it.
-Be sure to compost or discard the leaves as they are poisonous and should never be eaten.
+• When harvesting, tug each stalk downwards with a gentle twist at the base rather than cutting it.
+Be sure to compost or discard the leaves, as they are poisonous and should never be eaten.

 rhubarb leafrhubarbrhubarb stems

 In Ayurvedic Medicine, rhubarb is often given to children and the elderly in combination with ginger root for stomach troubles of all kinds.
-It has astringent properties which tone the gut and helps remove waste while the anti-inflammatory and anti-bacterial qualities help in healing an inflamed intestine.
+It has astringent properties, which tone the gut and help remove waste, while its anti-inflammatory and anti-bacterial qualities help heal an inflamed intestine.

 close up